I identify myself as a traveler, a sojourner, a temporary dweller.

 Although my work is personal, I believe many people are sojourners in one way or another.
 My hope is that I will find positive perspective as a sojourner while creating art work, and that my work will relate to the people who are in a similar situation.

 Chiyoko Myose is a Japanese artist who lives and works in Wichita, Kansas.
 She was born and raised in Wakayama, Japan.
 She holds a BA in English Literature from Doshisha Womens College in Kyoto, Japan.
 After she moved to the U.S. in 1995, she started pursuing art and received a BFA in painting from Wichita State University in 2011.
 Her works are primarily painting and installation arts.
-She made 16 major installations so far including commissioned outdoor installations for public cultural events.
-Chiyoko has been exhibiting her works actively in Wichita art scenes and has shown her works in Japan, and Italy as well.
+Chiyoko has been exhibiting her works through exhibitions and commissions actively locally, regionally, and has shown her works in Japan, and Italy as well.
 She completed her residency program at the International School of Painting, Drawing, and Sculpture in Umbria, Italy and was awarded several awards including a Koch Cultural Trust Enabling Grant, a Wichita Emerging Artists Award, and a Wichita Arts Council Artist Grant.
 She is married and has two children.